drdaemos/xc5-docs/en/basics/adding_new_property_to_a_product/index.md

 }
 {% endraw %}{% endhighlight %}

 Such code will add a new field to the product details page in admin area.
 This field will be named **Test field **and its value will be saved into `testField` field of `xc_products` MySQL table.
-The {% link "FormField class" ref_c5fC2WsB %} that defines an input field in the interface is default `\XLite\View\FormField\Input\Text` one.
+The {% link "FormField class" ref_9HKpu5vk %} that defines an input field in the interface is default `\XLite\View\FormField\Input\Text` one.

-_Note: see an example of creating model editing form with more detailed explanation here: {% link "Model editing page" ref_G9sr7Iig %}._
+_Note: see an example of creating model editing form with more detailed explanation here: {% link "Model editing page" ref_yEOvMaNA %}._

 ## Showing this field value on thank you page